ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-1.md

 and have yet to find one that I am satisfied with, so I'll just create my own.

 ## What Do I Want In a Documentation Generator
-The features (or lack thereof) that I would like in documentation generation software are:
+The features (or lack thereof) that I would like to see in documentation generation software are:

 00. Trivial to build and distribute as a single static binary.
     + No runtime dependencies (`python`, `ruby`, `mono`, etc.).